 Just show you value the relationships with your past clients – that’s all it takes.

-To scale this process, use your real estate marketing automation system and set reminders to keep track of these dates and keep communication lines open.
+To scale this process, use your CRM automation and set reminders to keep track of these dates and keep communication lines open.
 It’s an easy and rewarding way to stay in touch with people who matter most to your business.

 These are the basic real estate emails you should incorporate in your follow up strategy to be more valuable to your prospects and leads.
 Great content to the right audience + marketing automation can bring you a consistent influx of leads.
 Don’t make online lead generation an uphill struggle – let your real estate emails do the hard work.